bsakdol/terraform-aws-vpc/README.md

 By default, when an NACL is provisioned a single rule is implemented to permit all traffic inbound and all traffic outbound.
 For an example of how to customize the Network ACL rules, please refer to the [complete](examples/complete/) example.
 For more in-depth information on the available options, please refer to the Terraform documentation for the [network-acl](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/network_acl) resource.

+## VPC Endpoints

+`Interface` and/or `Gateway` VPC Endpoints are managed via a sub-module.
+This provides the flexibility to manage VPC endpoints independently of the VPC, and resources dependant on the VPC.
+For more information, please reference the [README.md](modules/vpc-endpoints/README.md) for the sub-module.

 ## Examples

 - [Complete](examples/complete/)